Owl-Domain/Common.Throw/readme.md

 `Throw` class, which provides the static property `For`, on which you will have access to all of the extension methods for throwing exceptions.

-An example of this would be
+An example of this would be:
 ```csharp
 using OwlDomain.Common;